 - Stay off Netflix, Amazon Prime Movies, or however else you watch the boob tube (as my grandfather calls it)

 - Get rid of games on your phone.
 They aren’t making you money or building your business, so delete it if you don’t have the discipline to stay out of it during work hours.
+Candy Crush and game makers are making money while you sit around broke, wishing you had more time!

 The things that I cut out of my life gave me hours of time to work.
 Of course, I still had kids at home so they were never interruption-free hours, but they were time I could spend working.